The issue that won't go away, even if they did.

 For a blow-by-blow list of the repeal attempts, click here.

 I keep being surprised that voters —well, poll respondents—actually seem to be aware of what’s going on, since the budget bill hits to Medicaid haven’t started yet.
-They also seemed much more aware of the predicted increase in ACA premium costs before open enrollment showed the reality.
+Plus I’m not seeing all kinds of Dem posturing about the issues online…well, at least not nearly as much as posturing from Rs, who IMO usually dominate messaging wars.
+Voters also seemed much more aware of the predicted increases in ACA premium costs before open enrollment showed the reality.
 In the past, R voters have largely bought into the party line on the horrors of the ACA.
 Is this the first time we’ve seen R voters turn against the party on healthcare?
-And the first time voters seemed to understand what was coming before it actually did?
+And the first time voters seemed to understand what was coming before it actually hit?

 Trivia fact: Jamal Khashoggi was the cousin of Dodi Fayed, the man who died with Princess Diana.
 How did a conspiracy theory about that not take off?